mattmc3/zsh_unplugged/README.md

 Prior to that, I used [zgen], which also stopped being actively developed and the [developer](https://github.com/tarjoilija) seems to have disappeared.

-Even more recently, a relatively well known and popular Zsh plugin manager, zinit, was removed from GitHub entirely and without warning.
+In November 2021, a relatively well known and popular Zsh plugin manager, zinit, was removed from GitHub entirely and without warning.
 In fact, the author [deleted almost his entire body of work][zdharma-debacle].

 Zinit was really popular because it was super fast, and the author promoted his projects in multiple venues for many years.
-However, [zinit was complicated][zinit-docs-reddit], and despite having prolific documentation, it was difficult to understand.
-And, it drove other Zsh plugin managers to focus on performance, which closed the gap.

 (_Quick shoutout to the folks running [zdharma-continuum] though - great work keeping Zinit alive!_)

-With the instablility in the Zsh plugin space, it got me wondering why I even use a plugin manager at all.
+With the instablility in the Zsh plugin manager space, it got me wondering why I even use a plugin manager at all.

 ### :bulb: The simple idea